-- Encourage guests to remain on the estate for a day during their stay, offering places to walk and bicycles for their use.
+- Encourage guests to remain on the estate for a day during their stay, offering places to walk.
 Each cottage has a “Blue Book” of information regarding local walks, cycle routes, places to eat and local markets & festivals.

 - We have nature information signs on all walks for educational purposes and a wildlife notice board in the cottage courtyard to record wildlife seen by guests and staff.

 - Undertake rain and grey water harvesting for recycling in the Glasshouse, our restored greenhouse and wedding venue.

 - Operate a reed bed sewage system for dirty water, and use no chemicals in our Fruit Tree Maze and Gardens.